Alfonso Cobo: Career

 As a university student, Cobo studied design and architecture.
 After working as an architectural designer in London, Cobo received a scholarship to Parsons School of Design and moved to New York.
 Cobo has a master's degree in strategic design and management from Parsons School of Design and a bachelor's degree in architecture from the University of Brighton.

 In 2017, Cobo recognized there was no software or app that could create a portfolio of his work on an iPad.
 Later that year, he launched his portfolio layout app, the first one to exist for iPad.

-Unfold

 Cobo founded Unfold in 2018 and was later joined by Andy McCune as a co-founder.
 Unfold, a mobile application that allows users to create Instagram Stories posts using a variety of templates and other tools.
-It was used by such celebrities as Kim Kardashian, Camila Cabello, Olivia Culpo, Selena Gomez, Ashley Tisdale, Selena Gomez, Mariah Carey, the Jonas Brothers, and Miley Cyrus.
-Unfold has also partnered with Equinox, Tommy Hilfiger, and Product Red.

 In 2019, Unfold was acquired by Squarespace.
 By then, it had 16 million users.
 In 2023, Unfold had over 60 million downloads, and over 1 billion stories were created using it.
-Instagram featured Unfold as a recommended app to help users with their Stories ads.

 In 2020, Cobo launched Bio Sites with Squarespace, a tool that allows users to share relevant links.

 Cobo received a Gaingels award in 2023.
-He also launched Hypelist, a social mobile application, in 2023.
+He also launched Hypelist, a social mobile application allowing for the curation of a recommended products list, in 2023.

 Personal life

-Cobo currently lives in New York City.
+As of 2019, Cobo lives in New York City.
+He is gay.